|Canada In 1959

 U.S. Secretary of State Christian Herter to discuss

 U.S.-Canadian defense problems.

-and daughter, Mrs. Lotte Lindt,
+and daughter, Mrs. Lotte Lindt, visited Vancouver,

-British Columbia's Mayor Tom
+British Columbia's Mayor Tom Alsbury during the 1959

 To symbolize his province's

 freedom from debt, British Columbia Premier W.A.C.

 Bennett shot a flaming arrow into a barge containing $85

 million in canceled British Columbia bonds.